Camera insurance: your complete guide

-If photography is your passion, then you’ll want to make sure you have the right camera equipment insurance wherever you’re snapping.
+Whether photography is your passion or profession, you’ll want to make sure you have the right camera equipment insurance wherever you’re snapping.
 But will your home contents or personal possessions insurance cover the cost of your camera if it’s lost, stolen or damaged?

-Find out how to insure camera equipment in our helpful guide.
+Find out how camera insurance works in our helpful guide.

-If photography is your passion, then you’ll want to make sure you have the right camera equipment insurance wherever you’re snapping.
+Whether photography is your passion or profession, you’ll want to make sure you have the right camera equipment insurance wherever you’re snapping.
 But will your home contents or personal possessions insurance cover the cost of your camera if it’s lost, stolen or damaged?

-Find out how to insure camera equipment in our helpful guide.
+Find out how camera insurance works in our helpful guide.

 Depending on your policy and level of cover, gadget insurance or specialist insurance for camera equipment can include: